miracleray/aus-rodent-skulls/README.md

 To cite the paper and/or code:
 > Coming soonish

-As of November 2018, this is still a work in progress.
+As of December 2018, this is still a work in progress.

 After cloning this repo, remember to either set your working directory to the aus-rodent-skulls folder on your computer, or open an RStudio project from that folder.